 The Lithuanian tax year runs from 1 January to 31 December.
 However, a corporation may apply to adopt a substitute year of reporting (e.g. 1 July to 30 June).

-According to Lithuanian legislation, all the tax returns (except annual PIT returns) are submitted electronically, excluding cases when it is not possible to submit tax returns by electronic means due to objective reasons or the submission of a return by electronic means would cause disproportionate administrative burden.
+According to Lithuanian legislation, all the tax returns (except annual PIT returns for a Lithuanian resident) are submitted electronically, excluding cases when it is not possible to submit tax returns by electronic means due to objective reasons or the submission of a return by electronic means would cause disproportionate administrative burden.